Now That's What I Call Music!: Conception of Now That’s What I Call Music! series

+The naming inspiration

-The series took its name from a 1920s British advertising poster for Danish Bacon featuring a pig saying "Now.
-That's What I Call Music" as it listened to a chicken singing.
-Richard Branson had bought the poster for his cousin, Simon Draper, to hang behind Draper's desk at the Virgin Records office.
+Amidst the conception of the series, the name found its roots in a distinctive source.
+An old 1930s Danish Bacon poster featuring a pig saying "Now, That's What I Call Music" as it listened to a chicken singing, discovered by Branson in an antiques shop not far from their Vernon yard office, where a woman he liked named Joan Templeman was working.

+Branson managed to amass an impressive collection of old hand painted tin signs that were covering his houseboat, but instead of adding to his collection, he gifted it to Simon Draper.
+The poster was hung behind Draper's desk at the Virgin Records office.
 Branson wrote, "He was notoriously grumpy before breakfast and loved his eggs in the morning, so I bought him the poster, framed it and had it hung behind his desk."

 The pig became the mascot for the series, making its last regular appearance on Now That's What I Call Music 5, and made a reappearance on the cover of Now That's What I Call Music!
 100 in 2018 and Now That's What I Call Music!
 109 in 2021.

+Richard Branson later married Joan Templeman in 1989.

+Commercial success

 The first Now was released on 28 November 1983 and featured 30 UK hit singles from that year on a double vinyl LP or cassette.
 Although the compilation of recent hit songs into a single release was not a new concept (K-tel and Ronco, for example, had been issuing various-artist compilations for some years), this was the first time that two major record labels had collaborated on such a venture.
 Virgin agreed to a deal with EMI, which allowed a greater number of major hits to be included (the first album in the series included a total of "eleven number ones" on its sleeve).
-The album went to number one, and soon after, CBS/WEA's The Hits Album adopted a similar format to Now!.
-The two series co-existed for the rest of the 1980s, and when Universal (formerly PolyGram from Now 8 in 1986 through to Now 42 in 1999) joined the collaboration, the Now! series was more successful commercially.
+The album went to number one, and soon after, CBS/WEA's The Hits Album adopted a similar format to Now.
+The two series co-existed for the rest of the 1980s, and when Universal (formerly PolyGram from Now 8 in 1986 through to Now 42 in 1999) joined the collaboration, the Now series was more successful commercially.
 The Out Now series by MCA and Chrysalis was also established as a rival to the series, but was short-lived and lasted only two volumes.

 By 1989, Now, Hits, and other various-artist compilation albums were occupying such a large fraction of the UK Albums Chart that a separate UK Compilation Chart was created to restrict the Albums Chart to releases by a single act.